nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Examples:
 * `list`<br>
   `view 2`<br>
-  Views the 2nd task in the address book.
+  Views the 2nd task in the task list.
 * `find cs2103` <br>
   `view 1`<br>
   Views the 1st task in the results of the `find` command.